jxxcarlson/elm-markdown/README.md

 See [markdown.minilatex.app](https://markdown.minilatex.app)
 for a demo of the latest implementation.
-There are two versions of the demo, one in  `./app-demo/`, the other in `app-demo-optimized`.
+There are two versions of the demo, one in  `./app-demo/`, the other in `app-demo-fancy`.
 The former works well for Markdown documents with no math text or not too much math text.
+All you will need are the modules `Markdown.Elm` and `Markdown.Option`, as described in the **Example** section below.

-The latter has some optimizations for math-heavy documents, but is slightly more complex to implement.
-This is explained in the comments to the code.
+The "fancy" demo has some optimizations for math-heavy documents, but is slightly more complex to implement.
+It also has a "real" editor with features that those implementing fancier apps may want to use, e.g., sync between source and rendered text.
+See the **Editor** section.

+**NOTE:** This package is still evolving relatively rapidly.
+I regret publishing so many updates, but I am using it in several apps, and this is the only way I know how to encapsulate the complexity, work with the CI build systems, and keep my sanity

 ## Example